KeremAR/proxmox-k3s/README.md

 1. **Install Helm**: Ensure Helm is installed on the admin VM.
 2. **Add Rancher Helm Repo**: Add the Rancher Helm chart repository.
 3. **Install Cert Manager**: Set up Cert Manager to handle SSL/TLS certificates.
-4. **Install Rancher**: Install Rancher using Helm and expose it via a LoadBalancer for UI access.
+4. **Install Rancher and Traefik**: Install Rancher using Helm, install Traefik for ingress management, and expose Rancher via a LoadBalancer for UI access
-5. **Install Longhorn and Traefik**: Deploy Longhorn for persistent storage and Traefik for ingress management.
+5. **Install Longhorn **: Manually login to Rancher WebUI and install Longhorn for persistent storage

 ---